flybaseio/flybaseio.github.io/_posts/2017-03-09-build-a-status-page-powered-by-github-and-uptime-robot.md

 It was built as a static HTML page on Github Pages.
 It uses Github Issues to report any incidents and [Uptime Robot](http://uptimerobot.com) to monitor our sites.

-_This is based on the [statuspage](https://github.com/jayfk/statuspage) repo created by @pyupio, but simplified, as I wanted this to be pretty much automated._
+_This is based on the [statuspage](https://github.com/jayfk/statuspage) repo created by @pyupio, but simplified, as I wanted this to be pretty much automated, plus we already use Uptime Robot for monitoring, so combining Uptime Robot with Github Issues works great._

 To get started, you'll want two things: